 Creating Effective Learning Environments (Required)

 This seminar provides a practical discussion of how to foster a positive classroom climate that cultivates student learning.
 ACT participants will discuss strategies for creating and maintaining classroom guidelines and policies within a framework that promotes inclusive classroom environments.
 We’ll also look at how an understanding of student intellectual development can help us frame classroom activities and increase student resilience.
-This seminar will cover some of the material previously included in the “Classroom Climate & Classroom Management” session.
-Francesca Minonne will facilitate this session.
+Francesca Minonne and Kim Humphrey will facilitate this session.
 Lunch will be provided.
-Enrollment is limited; please register as soon as possible, but no later than May 9th.
+Enrollment is limited; please register as soon as possible, but no later than October 30th.

 Register for the ACT Seminar: Creating Effective Learning Environments (Required)

 Teaching in the U.S. Classroom (Elective)